MicrosoftDocs/Viva/Viva/glint/communicate/results-rollout-templates.md

 Dear **[First name]**,

-We want to share an update with you on our efforts to improve [Focus Area] based on the feedback we heard from the **[Name]** Survey results.
+We want to share an update with you on our efforts to improve [Focus Area] based on the feedback we heard from the **[Name]** Survey.

 **[Outline Focus Area along with the progress made, by whom, and what is the next phase or activity to be expected]**

 We view the **[Name]** Survey as a catalyst to ongoing focused conversations.
 Please continue to share feedback with leaders and managers in your organization on how we are doing to address our company-level Focus Areas, as well as your team’s Focus Areas.

 As a company, we will continue to provide progress updates via department, team, and individual meetings to ensure we are achieving tangible changes across our company.
-With your input, we will continue to celebrate where we excel and focus on improving the opportunities that matter most to you.
+With your input, we'll continue to celebrate where we excel and focus on improving the opportunities that matter most to you.

 **[Salutation]**,